-Boston ivy is a woody, fast-growing vine that grow up trees, walls, rocks and fences.
+Boston ivy is a woody, fast-growing vine that grows up trees, walls, rocks, and fences.
 With nothing upright to climb, the vine scrambles over the ground and is often seen growing along roadsides.
 Mature Boston ivy displays beautiful, early summer blooms, followed by Boston ivy berries in autumn.
 Planting Boston ivy seeds you harvest from the berries is a fun way to start a new plant.
 Read on to learn more.

 Harvesting Seeds from Boston Ivy

 Pick Boston ivy berries when they are ripe, squishy, and ready to drop naturally from the plant.
 Some people have good luck planting the fresh seeds directly in cultivated soil in autumn.
 If you would rather save the seeds and plant them in spring, the following steps will tell you how:

 Place the berries in a sieve and push the pulp through the sieve.
 Take your time and press gently so you don’t crush the seeds.
 Rinse the seeds while they are still in the sieve, then transfer them to a bowl of warm water for 24 hours to soften the hard outer coatings.

 Spread the seeds on a paper towel and allow them to dry until they are completely dry and no longer clump together.